Managing Stress Amidst the Riptide of Emotions

 Email or DM me and let me know your favorite mediation app or favorite time to mediate.

-This story was brought to you by the RAGE Break, a free guided audio pause for when you are about to lose or have just lost it with your kids and you need a moment to regroup.
+I have a free gift for you, our 4 step Guided Pause & Regroup, a free audio pause for when you are about to lose or have just lost it with your kids and you need a moment to regroup.
 Find the audio download in the links.
+I created this Guided Pause & Regroup because it is exactly what I needed when I was struggling with anger and yelling in parenting.

 Thank you so much for listening.
 Be Well!